OpenFL devlog: NativeWindow, Lime’s Haxe and C++ bridge, and improved cleanup

 Where can I find the code?

 If you want to try out the new NativeWindow feature, or the improved application/window/stage disposal, you’ll need to check out both Lime’s 8.1.0-Dev branch and OpenFL’s 9.3.0-Dev branch on Github, or download both the lime-haxelib artifact from a successful Github Actions Lime 8.1.0-Dev nightly build and the openfl-haxelib artifact from a successful Github Actions OpenFL 9.3.0-Dev nightly build.
 Of course, this code is not yet ready for release to Haxelib, so use at your own risk in production.
 There may still be some bugs.
+Everything in this post has been officially released to Haxelib in Lime 8.1 and OpenFL 9.3!

 About Josh Tynjala

 Josh Tynjala is a frontend software developer, open source contributor, karaoke enthusiast, and he likes bowler hats.
-Josh develops Feathers UI, a user interface component library for creative apps, and he contributes to OpenFL.
+Josh develops Feathers UI, a user interface component library for creative apps, and he is a member of the OpenFL leadership team.
 One of his side projects is Logic.ly, a digital logic circuit simulator for education.
 You should follow Josh on Mastodon.

 Leave a Reply